rickeynguyen/openai-observability/README.md

 ---
 ## License
-MIT (see `LICENSE`).
+GPL-3.0 (see `LICENSE`).
 Contributions welcome – please open an issue or PR.
+By submitting a contribution you agree to license your work under the same license.
+If you intended a more permissive license (e.g. MIT) open an issue to discuss before large changes.

 ---
 ## At a Glance